ukhsa-collaboration/standards-api/docs/api-design-guidelines/index.md

-# UKHSA API Platform API Guidelines
+# Introduction

-This document supplements the API Strategy to provide detailed guidance on patterns and standards.
+> This documentation supplements the API Strategy to provide detailed guidance on patterns and standards.

-## Introduction

 Standardising API design reduces friction, making APIs easier to understand, use, and maintain.
 APIs designed with consistent patterns are more intuitive and user-friendly with a common set of expectations that will enable better collaboration between teams.

 These guidelines will ensure that all APIs follow accepted design, security and governance models, thereby raising the bar on API quality across the organisation.

-### When to use these guidelines
+## When to use these guidelines

 These guidelines follow the principles of Representational State Transfer (REST), using HTTP methods and stateless communication between client and server.
 The guidelines cover these use cases: